By Melinda Maryniuk, MEd, RD, CDCES

 Are certain kinds of milk better for me to drink?

 Milk is an important source of protein, vitamins and minerals in our diets.
 While cow’s milk is a common (least expensive) variety, many milk alternatives or “non-dairy beverages” can be beneficial.
 Each one offers special features, but not every kind is recommended for everyone!

 Tell Me More:

-Drinking milk a great way to consume calcium, an essential nutrient.
-It is recommended that adults have 2-3 servings of milk or dairy alternatives (like yogurt) /day.
-However, there are so many different types of milk crowding the shelves, it’s hard to know what to choose!
-Cow’s milk is always the best place to start.
-It is the lowest cost and is naturally rich in protein and calcium.
+Drinking milk a good way to consume calcium, an essential nutrient.
+It is recommended that adults have 2-3 servings of milk or dairy alternatives per day.
+However, there are so many different types of milk on the shelves, it’s hard to know which to choose!
+Cow’s milk is the best place to start.
+It is normally the lowest cost and is naturally rich in protein and calcium.
 A new dairy milk is now available called “ultrafiltered” milk (brand names, Fairlife or Simply Smart).
 Through a filtering process, this milk is higher in protein and lower in lactose.

 If you have trouble digesting lactose, are dairy-free, or vegan, try plant-based milks, such as soy, almond, coconut, or oat milk.
-To be closer to the nutrient content of cow’s milk, most of these are enriched with calcium and some other nutrients.
+To be closer to the nutrient content of cow’s milk, most of these are enriched with calcium & other nutrients.
 You can even make your own, and we’ve included recipes below!

 When choosing what type of milk is right for you, think about the following questions and read the labels carefully.

 - Do you have trouble digesting milk?
 Are you lactose intolerant?
-Try a lactose-free or low-lactose milk such as Lactaid (lactose-free) or an ultrafiltered milk.
-Also dairy free milk alternative such as soy milk, rice milk, or a nut milk.
+Try a lactose-free milk such as Lactaid (lactose-free), an ultrafiltered milk, or a dairy-free alternative such as soy milk, oat milk, or a nut milk.

 - Interested in boosting your protein?
 Best sources would be cow’s milk, soy milk, or ultrafiltered milk.
-Nut milks, rice milk, and oat milks are very low in protein, unless added.
+Rice milk and oat milks are very low in protein, unless added.

-- Focusing in fiber?
+- Focusing on fiber?
 The best sources of fiber are vegetables, fruits, beans and lentils, and whole grains.
 However, oat milk and some nut milks offer between 1-2 grams of fiber per cup!

 What to Do: